OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:29

-Receive him then in the Lord with all joy, and hold people like him in high regard,
+Welcome him then in the Lord with all joy, and hold people like him in high regard,

 ## Philippians 2:30